 It takes a special sort of person to make that contribution.

-Ronald McDonald House Charities (RMHC) North Queensland is privileged to have many of these extraordinary people involved with their organisation as volunteers.
+Ronald McDonald House Charities (RMHC) North Queensland is privileged to have many of these extraordinary people involved as volunteers.

-The crucial work of the house is to support sick children and their families and they do this in a variety of ways.
+The crucial work of the house is to support sick children and their families.
+They do this in a variety of ways.
 You will find RMHC volunteers at Townsville Hospital in the Ronald McDonald family room.
 You will also find them close by at Ronald McDonald House Townsville.
-The organisation also offers further support for children who need to catch up on school work missed due to illness, as well as operating as family retreats for families who need a getaway.
+The organisation also offers further support for children who need to catch up on school work missed due to illness.
+It also operates as family retreats for families who need a getaway.